bioinfologics/w2rap/README.md

         9     |   Missing BUSCOs
         429   |   Total BUSCO groups searched

 The number of BUSCO genes has increased slightly, corresponding to the decrease in the number of fragmented BUSCOs, indicating that the scaffolding step has assembled them correctly.
-We would not expect a significant increase here as genetic regions tend ot be easier to assemble, so are likely to be present in the assembly after the contigging step.
+We would not expect a significant increase here as genetic regions tend to be easier to assemble, so are likely to be present in the assembly after the contigging step.

 ## Step 8: Create release FASTA
 At this point you should check for contamination in scaffolds (phiX etc.) and Illumina adapters.
 If you want to remove seqeunces shorter than a certain threshold (eg. below 500 bp) you can use KAT comp to check whether this removes significant content from the assembly in the same way as step 7 b).